Ben Jones (American actor and politician): The Dukes of Hazzard

-In the mid-1970s, he had a supporting part in an independent film called The Moonrunners, written and directed by Atlantan Gy Waldron and featuring country star Waylon Jennings doing the music and narration.
-That film was the basis for "The Dukes of Hazzard," which began filming in 1978 about two miles from Jones's then residence in Covington, Georgia.
+In the mid-1970s, he had a supporting part in an independent film called The Moonrunners, written and directed by Atlantan Gy Waldron and featuring country star Waylon Jennings, composing the music and narration.
+It later served as the basis for "The Dukes of Hazzard", which began production in 1978 about two miles from Jones's then residence in Covington, Georgia.
 Jones was cast in the role of "Cooter" Davenport, the sidekick mechanic of cousins Bo and Luke Duke.
 The show immediately rose to the top of the Nielsen ratings.
-In the days before cable, satellite dishes and the internet, "The Dukes" commonly attracted 40 million viewers weekly on CBS-TV.
+In the days before cable, satellite dishes, and the Internet, "The Dukes" commonly attracted 40 million viewers weekly on CBS-TV.

 Jones continued to live in Georgia and commuted to Los Angeles for the continued filming of "The Dukes."
 He served as president of the Georgia Branch of the Screen Actors Guild and was appointed chairman of the Georgia Film Commission.

 United States Congress

 In 1986, he ran for Congress in Georgia's Fourth Congressional District against incumbent Pat Swindall.
 Although considered a long shot at best, Jones received over 47% of the vote in defeat.
 He sought a rematch in 1988, after Swindall had been indicted for perjury.
 Jones won by a 20-point margin and was re-elected in 1990.

-In the 101st and 102nd Congresses, he served as a Democratic whip, was a member of the Committee on Veteran's Affairs and a member of the Committee on Public Works and Transportation.
-After re-districting took his seat, he ran against Newt Gingrich in 1994.
+In the 101st and 102nd Congresses, he was a member of the Committee on Veterans' Affairs and a member of the Committee on Public Works and Transportation.
+After redistricting took his seat, he ran against Newt Gingrich in 1994.
 He was defeated, but in the course of that race he filed ethics charges against Gingrich alleging that Gingrich had used tax-exempt groups for political purposes.
 Gingrich was ultimately reprimanded by the House of Representatives and ordered to reimburse the House an amount of $300,000 for the cost of the investigation.
-One of the last Yellow dog Democrats, Jones is now a political independent.
+As one of the last yellow dog Democrats, Jones later became a political independent.

 After moving to Virginia, Jones was the Democratic nominee to challenge Republican incumbent Eric Cantor for Virginia's 7th Congressional District seat in 2002.
 Jones lost to Cantor.